Skip to main content

 How often do you come to the office?

-On average, I am on site for two days, and work remotely the rest of the time.
+On average, I am on site for three days, and work remotely the rest of the time.
 It usually depends on what’s on the agenda at the time.
 Currently, we have a lot of workshops in which we give each other plenty of feedback.
 We prefer to do that on site as a team.
 At other times, there are months when I’m at home a lot.
 It always depends on what makes sense for any given day.

 The testimonial Stefan is sitting at a wooden table in an outdoor setting.
 In the background you can see a large pond and a green area.
 He has a laptop in front of him, which he is looking into with a smile.
 He is wearing a headset and is typing.